 Moving our Year 2 students into N Block and subsequent shuffling meant that 22 classrooms were moved.
 This was a huge job and I want to thank everyone who helped with this.
 In particular, I would like to thank our maintenance team for all their hard work in such hot conditions.

 The classrooms are lovely and I hope you will all be able to tour them properly on Open Day which is on Saturday 14 May this year.
-If you would like a sneak peak of the classrooms in action you can see photos here.

 We finally have professional signage around the College.
 The main purpose was to provide clear directions but I think these signs have also really improved the overall look of the College.
 The signs are all modular so as the College expands, changes can be made at minimal cost.